 In May 2013, Wisconsin police received a report that Gerald Mitchell, seemingly intoxicated, had driven away from his apartment building.
-A police officer later found

-Mitchell walking near a lake, slurring his speech and walking with difficulty.
+A police officer later found Mitchell walking near a lake, slurring his speech and walking with difficulty.
 His van was parked nearby.
-The officer administered a preliminary breath test, which revealed a blood-alcohol concentration (BAC) of 0.24%.
+The officer administered a preliminary breath test, which revealed a bloodalcohol concentration (BAC) of 0.24%.
 The officer arrested Mitchell for operating a vehicle while intoxicated.

 Once at the police station, the officer placed Mitchell in a holding cell, where Mitchell began to drift into either sleep or unconsciousness.
 At that point, the officer decided against administering a more definitive breath test and instead took Mitchell to the hospital for a blood test.
 Mitchell became fully unconscious on the way.
-At the hospital, the officer read Mitchell a notice, required by Wisconsin's so-called "implied consent" law, which gave him the opportunity to refuse BAC testing.
+At the hospital, the officer read Mitchell a notice, required by Wisconsin's so-called implied-consent law, which gave him the opportunity to refuse BAC testing.
 See Wis.
-Stat. §343.305 (2016).
+Stat. § 343.305 (2016).
 But Mitchell was too incapacitated to respond.
 The officer then asked the hospital to test Mitchell's blood.
-Mitchell's blood was drawn about 90 minutes after his arrest, and the test revealed a BAC of 0.22%1 At no point did the officer attempt to secure a warrant.
+Mitchell's blood was drawn about 90 minutes after his arrest, and the test revealed a BAC of 0.22%.
+At no point did the officer attempt to secure a warrant.

-Mitchell was charged with violating two Wisconsin drunk-driving laws.
-See §§346.63(1)(a), (b).
-He moved to suppress the blood-test results, arguing that the warrantless blood draw was an unreasonable search under the Fourth Amendment.
-In response, Wisconsin conceded that exigent circumstances did not justify the warrantless blood draw.
-As the State's attorney told the trial court, "There is nothing to suggest that this is a blood draw on a[n] exigent circumstances situation when there has been a concern for exigency.
-This is not that case."
-App.
-134.
+Mitchell was charged with violating two Wisconsin drunkdriving laws.
+See §§ 346.63(1)(a), (b).
+He moved to suppress the blood-test results, arguing that the warrantless blood draw was an unreasonable search under the Fourth

-1Although the Wisconsin Supreme Court referred to the lapse in time between the arrest and the blood draw as lasting "approximately one hour," App.
-11, the state appellate court explained that Mitchell was arrested around 4:26 p.m. and that the blood draw took place at 5:59 p.m., id., at 63-64.
+1Although the Wisconsin Supreme Court referred to the lapse in time between the arrest and the blood draw as lasting "approximately one hour," 2018 WI 84, ¶10, 383 Wis.
+2d 192, 201, 914 N. W. 2d 151, 155, the state appellate court explained that Mitchell was arrested around 4:26 p.m. and that the blood draw took place at 5:59 p.m., App.
+63-64.